5 Ways to Give a Monetary Gift

 It’s very common to give cash gifts for special occasions, like weddings, birthdays, and Christmas.
 Giving cash might not seem like the most thoughtful option, but the recipient can put your money towards something they really want and enjoy the freedom and flexibility of choosing their own gift.

-When you give money gifts, you don’t need to worry about tax unless your contribution exceeds $16,000 per year.
+You don’t need to worry about taxes unless your contribution exceeds $19,000 per year.
 If you plan to gift more cash than this, you’ll need to notify the IRS about your donation.

 If you’re worried that giving cash comes across as impersonal, there are some straightforward ways to make your gift more thoughtful, including designing a personalized card and envelope for it, putting it inside a piggy bank or customized savings jar, or exchanging it for foreign currency if the recipient is planning to use it for a trip overseas.